30 Worst Habits That Cause Belly Fat in Women

-You Stay Up Late Binge Watching Netflix
+You Stay Up Late Binge-Watching Netflix

-“Royal Pains,” you never looked so good as you do at midnight.
-But get your beauty sleep, says Hayim.
-“Research consistently shows an association between short sleep duration and being overweight.
-Most recently, a 2014 study demonstrated that low sleep duration went hand in hand with high body mass index, a ratio measure of height-to-weight.”
+If if a show really is that addicting, it's still more important to get your beauty sleep, says Hayim.
+"Research consistently shows an association between short sleep duration and being overweight.
+Most recently, a 2014 study demonstrated that low sleep duration went hand in hand with high body mass index, a ratio measure of height-to-weight."
 Instead of Netflix-ing all night, find out 30 Things to Do 30 Minutes Before Bed to Lose Weight.

-You Avoid Fruit Because It’s “high in Sugar”
+You Avoid Fruit Because It's "High in Sugar"